 - Their words often carry life into a tired, weary soul.

-- They pour out grace in abundance to others, esp. those who don’t deserve it.
+- They pour out grace to others, esp. those who don’t deserve it.

-This is the kind of Christian I want to be in our tired, hurting world.
+I want to be this type of Christian in a tired, hurting world.
 Don’t you?

 HURTING PEOPLE HURT PEOPLE